harmony-one/h/progress/theo-perisic.md

+2025-03-27 Thu: Followed up with 0x prioritizations.
+Update: potential continuation following necessary due diligence.
+Reviewed usd* pools and strategies to optimize for high yields while reducing platform risk due to new products or higher leverage.
+Iterated panoptic options UI for usability.
+Insight: up/down with user testing is much easier, could combine with call to action button showing long or short but main interaction remains up/down.

 2025-03-26 Wed: Sync with Li and Rika.
 Continued Sonic testing moving liquidity positions, tested Magpie additional Pendle pool deposits and vicuna finance lending.
 Insights: an automated looping aggregator would be a helpful product when lending and borrowing rates are optimal.

 2025-03-25 Tue: Changed Q1 video to unscripted version, slightly longer, but includes more context into overall Q1 updates.
 Set up closefactormantissa transaction for Lend.